-- This TOE provides a Flash Loader complying with the optional packages: - Package 1: Loader dedicated for usage in secured environment only - Package 2: Loader dedicated for usage by authorized users only" as outlined in sections 7.2 and 7.3 of the PP [9] - Due to these optional additional security functionalities the security objectives - o "O.Cap_Avail_Loader", Capability and availability of the Loader, - "O.Ctrl_Auth_Loader", access control and authenticity for the Loader" and - "OE.Loader_Usage Secure communication and usage of the Loader" - "O.Prot_TSF_Confidentiality", Protection of the confidentiality of the TSF - "OE.Lim_Block_Loader", Limitation of capability and blocking the Loader have been introduced.
+This TOE provides a Flash Loader complying with the optional packages:

+- Package 1: Loader dedicated for usage in secured environment only - Package 2: Loader dedicated for usage by authorized users only" as outlined in sections 7.2 and 7.3 of the PP [9]

+Due to these optional additional security functionalities the security objectives have been introduced.

+- O.Cap_Avail_Loader, capability and availability of the Loader, - O.Ctrl_Auth_Loader, access control and authenticity for the Loader" and - OE.Loader_Usage. secure communication and usage of the Loader" - O.Prot_TSF_Confidentiality, protection of the confidentiality of the TSF - OE.Lim_Block_Loader, limitation of capability and blocking the Loader